pfspence/ssrf_checklist/README.md

 http://myvalidserver.com:8080@attackerserver.com
 ```

-Most URL parsing libs will evaluate the server as attackerserver.com The following is vulnerable to allow an attacker to specify the host of the request.
+By including an `@`, most URL parsing libs will evaluate the server portion of the URL as `attackerserver.com` The following is vulnerable to allow an attacker to specify the host of the request.

 ```
 axios.get(`http://myvalidserver.com:8080${req.data.path}`)